tonyfinn/Sparrow/README.md

 Currently, it works on Chrome, the Android browser and Opera, and theoretically works on Safari though I have not tested that yet.
 It works on Firefox 4+ when served from a web server, as Firefox does not persist localStorage when the page is opened on a file:// url due to sandboxing concerns.
-It does not work on IE, any version.
+It does not work on IE < 10, and has not been tested on IE 10.

 ###Formatting
 The formatting is done using Markdown.
 More specifically, it is rendered